Assessing Trust in The Afghan Peace Deal

 Billboards in English in Nuristan….weird right?

-As far as ANA checkpoints go this one was not in bad shape.
-There were around a half dozen guys hanging out, none in uniform, no visible defensive works and no bullet holes despite this post being in (at the time) the most kinetic province in the country.
+Regarding ANA checkpoints, this one was not in bad shape.
+There were around half a dozen guys hanging out, none in uniform, no visible defensive works, and no bullet holes despite this post being in (at the time) the most kinetic province in the country.

-The boys had a stash of motorbikes that I can promise you they did not arrive with and could never afford….another big problem with checkpoints
+The boys had a stash of motorbikes that I can promise you they did not buy ….another big problem with checkpoints.

-In 2016 the American military estimated that there were 8,400 Afghan police and army checkpoints in the country.
-Despite insisting that the Afghans start closing them the number of checkpoints grew in 2017.
+In 2016, the American military estimated that there were 8,400 Afghan police and army checkpoints in the country.
+Despite insisting that the Afghans start closing them, the number of checkpoints grew in 2017.
 It is obvious these poorly manned, undefended, far flung, unsupported positions contribute to low morale, high rates of desertion and high casualties.
-In fact a week after this policy was announced Afghan Security Forces suffered 23 KIA’s in two attacks on checkpoints, one in Ghor and the other in Logar provinces.
+In fact, a week after this policy was announced, Afghan Security Forces suffered 23 KIA’s in two attacks on checkpoints, one in Ghor and the other in Logar provinces.

-If it is so obvious that these checkpoints are a bad idea why is it they proliferate?
-The motorbikes in the picture above are a hint and here is another:
+If it is so obvious that these checkpoints are a bad idea, why do they proliferate?
+The motorbikes in the picture above are a hint, and here is another:

-Me best mate Shem and I looking over an ANP checkpoint on the Jalalabad -Kabul hwy
+Me best mate Shem and I are looking over an ANP checkpoint on the Jalalabad -Kabul highway

 The checkpoint Shem and I are looking over had reported they were overrun the night prior and fired all the rounds on hand to drive off the Taliban.
 The building, on all four sides, is pockmarked with bullet and shrapnel holes, as the structure pre-dates the Soviet invasion.
 None of the battle damage on this building was new, and not one piece of brass could be found on the ground.
-The troops (all Hazara’s from Ghazni province) were obviously selling ammo and AK rounds, at the time, cost 65 cents each on the black market.
+The troops (all Hazaras from Ghazni province) were obviously selling ammo and AK rounds, at the time, for 65 cents each on the black market.

-When soldiers “benefit” at their checkpoints they are expected to kick a percentage up.
-It’s similar to the mafia, or at least The Sopranos version of the mafia, and that is the main reason the Afghans have refused to take them down.
+When soldiers “benefit” at their checkpoints, they are expected to kick a percentage up.
+It’s similar to the mafia, or at least the Sopranos version of the mafia, and that is the main reason the Afghans have refused to take them down.
 Afghan police and army officers assigned a certain area have normally paid serious cash for the position and expect a return of their investment.
 The practice is so common it doesn’t require footnotes (but here’s a link anyway).
 I have been told that this is changing as younger officers in the Afghan Security Forces reach ranks of responsibility.
-I hope so, I’m a big of the Afghans.
+I hope so, I’m a big fan of the Afghans.

 Here is the 02 Unit setting up a snap checkpoint outside of Jalalabad.
-This is how you should run checkpoints
+This is how checkpoints should be run.

 If the Afghan Security Forces are now willing to forgo revenue from their checkpoints to focus on offensive operations targeting the Taliban they have crossed the Rubicon in military professionalism.
 Time will tell, but this is the most positive development I’ve seen regarding Afghanistan in a long time.
-Inshallah it is a sign of a tide starting to turn.
+Inshallah, it is a sign of a tide starting to turn.

 Reality Interferes With The Narrative In Afghanistan